2020 CD3

-' (also CD3 for short) is a tiny near-Earth asteroid (or minimoon) that ordinarily orbits the Sun and makes close approaches to the Earth–Moon system, in which it can temporarily enter Earth orbit through temporary satellite capture (TSC).
+', or CD3 for short, is a tiny near-Earth asteroid (or minimoon) that ordinarily orbits the Sun and makes close approaches to the Earth–Moon system, in which it can temporarily enter Earth orbit through temporary satellite capture (TSC).
 It was discovered at the Mount Lemmon Observatory by astronomers Theodore Pruyne and Kacper Wierzchoś on 15 February 2020, as part of the Mount Lemmon Survey or Catalina Sky Survey.
 The asteroid's discovery was announced by the Minor Planet Center on 25 February 2020, after subsequent observations confirmed that it was orbiting Earth.